 Applying the Design

-Apply button in the Interface Designer to apply changes to the Interface Panel visualizer.
-When the serial connection attached to the visualizer is connected, you can click buttons and change controls to send messages to your Arduino.
+Apply button in the interface designer to apply changes to the interface panel visualizer.
+In the visualizer you can change values in the controls and click buttons to send messages to your Arduino sketch.

 The designer can be closed after the the design has been applied.
 Edit your design at any time by clicking on the interface panel visualizer’s toolbar.

 Using the Interface Panel

 The interface panel is ready for use after applying the design in the interface designer:

 - Use the connection manager to configure a serial connection,

 - Open the serial connection by clicking the source selector.